Facilities temporarily closed. Park is open. Trails remain open. Boardwalk open.

 FOHMP was organized exclusively for charitable, scientific, and educational purposes and operates under Section 501(c)(3) of the Internal Revenue Code.

-The Monday morning birdwalk has been suspended until the park authority resumes its public programs and events
+The Monday morning birdwalk has been suspended until further notice

 Friends of Historic Huntley